 Martha feels like an old lady name, and that’s part of it’s charm.
 As Mabel and Edith come back on the scene, Martha too could be posed for a rally.
 A young Martha could balance the properness of the feminine name with the spunkiness of Marty as a nickname.

-A feminization of the name Max or Maxwell, Maxine is a girl name with a very obvious boy nickname.
-I included it here because it feels due for another moment in the sun.
+As a feminization of the name Max or Maxwell, Maxine is a boyish girl name with the very obvious boy nickname Max.
+I also include Maxine here because it feels due for another moment in the sun.
 Last popular in the 1920’s, Maxine now feels fresh and plucky.
-And, Max is a great nickname for a girl or a boy.

 Related Post: 70+ Unisex Nature Names